anttisalonen/progbook/rst/html_tables.rst

     }

 * Line 1: We obtain a reference to the table
-* Line 2: We iterate over two table rows using a for loop, skipping the header (both rows and cells, and Javascript arrays in general, are 0-indexed, meaning the arrays start at 0)
+* Line 2: We iterate over two table rows using a for loop, skipping the header (both rows and cells, and JavaScript arrays in general, are 0-indexed, meaning the arrays start at 0)
 * Line 3: We set the contents of the second cell of the i'th row to "2017-02-15".

 *Exercise*: Add a HTML table in your guessing game web page as a placeholder for the high score list.